subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 14: The overlap distribution function $P(q)$ for a spin glass (top) and a ferromagnet (bottom)

 The above figure shows the contrast between the overlap distributions in a spin glass vs a ferromagnet (note that in both cases, unlike what is shown in the figure, the maximum value of the overlap is less than 1, unless $T=0$).
 In fact in a spin glass the number of phases becomes infinite as $T\rightarrow 0$ as a result of which $P(q)$ becomes a continuous function, and it is this function that serves as the order parameter for these systems.

-Since there are an infinite number of pure states in a spin glass, $q$ can take on many more values and the system now exhibits what is called replica symmetry breaking or RSB.

 Note that the number of peaks of $P(q)$ is not equal to the number of pure states, but to the number of possible values taken by the overlap.

-We will see in the next section that the simplest type of spin glass also has only two peaks in this distribution, but has an infinite number of pure states, unlike the Ising model.
+But how did scientists arrive at this highly non-intuitive notion of continuous symmtry breaking, and the resulting continous overlap distribution?
+This was done through another higly non-intuitive mathematical trick called the replica method, and this is the subject of the next section.

 ### The Replica Method